 "All belief is based on suspect reasoning"

-This maxim could also be broadened to "Suspect one's beliefs" – a wise policy overall, but especially if one's beliefs are based on someone else's reasoning – in which case belief is actually based on the absence of reasoning.
+This maxim could also be broadened to "Suspect one's beliefs"—especially if one's beliefs are based on someone else's views—in which case belief is actually based on the absence of reasoning.